On the tables of kings and emperors

 The set of rules and instructions which must be followed in the production, storage, packaging and marketing of food products to be certified with a certificate of origin or quality.

 P.G.I. stands for Protected Geographical Indication.
 It indicates the geographical name of a given production area used to designate a food product.
-It is obtained by official recognition by the European Union.
+It is obtained by an official recognition by the European Union.

 Qualification that refers to a character or a typical property of a vinegar.
 It is perceived by the sensory organs at the moment of tasting.